igor-marinescu/RPico_CDC_UART/README.md

 The Tx interrupt is generated after a byte is sent.
 We can't send the first byte directly from the interrupt—the interrupt isn't called.
 To work around this, the UART driver sends a dummy byte (0) after initialization to enable the TX interrupt.

+**3. Detect when COM-Port opened**

+The software has to detect when the COM-Port is opened, and collect UART RX data (to be sent over USB) only when COM-Port is opened.
+There is no need to collect UART RX data if the COM-Port is closed - it leads to data inconsistency.

+__Linux__

+On Linux, when COM-Port is opened, for example using `open("/dev/ttyACM0", …)`,  the terminal driver asserts DTR by default.
+The detection could be done by analyzing `dtr` argument in `tud_cdc_line_state_cb()` callback.
+When `dtr=true`, Linux opened the COM-Port.
+When `dtr=false`, Linux closed the COM-Port.

+__Windows__

+On Windows, the COM port driver does not automatically assert DTR when COM-Port is opened in applications.
+The application must explicitly request it (e.g. via SetCommState() or EscapeCommFunction(..., SETDTR)).
+The solution with DTR does not work.

 ## Notes

 __UART/USB devices in Linux__